JhansiBadarvada/DLH-Datapipeline/README.md

 Follow instructions to get access to MIMIC-IV dataset.

-Download the files using your terminal: wget -r -N -c -np --user mehakg --ask-password https://physionet.org/files/mimiciv/1.0/
+Download the files using your terminal: wget -r -N -c -np --user {username} --ask-password https://physionet.org/files/mimiciv/1.0/

+If you wish to reduce the dataset, please run dataSubsetExtraction.py to extract a subset of randomly selected 500 patients.
 ### Repository Structure

 - **mainPipeline.ipynb**